Imanity-Software/documentation/docs/imanityspigot/files-structure-and-example-configuration.md

 # Unit is milli seconds
 # (Chunk analyzer is a feature of Premium Plan, It's useless if you don't have the feature)
 potentialLagChunkTickTime: 2.0

+# This section allow you to configure the MobStacker settings
+# MobStacker is a feature that allow you to stack mobs together
+# So that you can have less entities in the world and then better performance
+# This is very useful for servers such as SkyBlock or Faction that run huge mob farms
+mobStacker:
+  enabled: false
+  onlyStackFromSpawner: false
+  stackRadius: 5.0
+  maxStackAmount: 50
+  ticksToStack: 100
+  ignoreEntityType:
+  - HORSE
+  - VILLAGER
+  - WOLF

 # The section that allow you to customize item merging range for specific types
 # If there is no types specify here it will select the itemMerge range from spigot.yml